eSentire/grape/README.md

 ### Tools
 This section describes the tools in the local `tools` directory.
-They are not integrated into `grape` at this time because they are don't fit the grape idiom but that is a completely subjective decision and may be revisitied in the future.
+They are not integrated into `grape` at this time because they don't fit the grape idiom but that is a completely subjective decision which can be revisitied at any time.

 #### csv2sql.py